one-data-cookie/one-data-cookie.github.io/pages/projects.md

 ---

 # If Now
-This summer, I'm tweaking this site even further or [making data visualisations](/posts).
+This summer, I'm [learning a bit more about CLI](/notes/Learn-CLI), tweaking this site even further or [making data visualisations](/posts).
 But mostly, I'm just enjoying nice weather somewhere outside. 😎

 See a few of my other projects below.